luciledierckx/batML/readme.md

 # Detection and Multi-Label Classification of Bats
 Python code to detect and identify the bat species in audio recordings by applying multi-label Machine Learning techniques.
-This work was achieved by Lucile Dierckx, Mélanie Beauvois and Siegrfried Nijssen (UCLouvain/ICTEAM).
+This work was achieved by Lucile Dierckx, Mélanie Beauvois and Siegfried Nijssen (UCLouvain/ICTEAM).

 ### Challenges
 The different challenges that our architecture has to face are: